dougeby/IntuneDocs/intune/android-deployment-scenarios-app-protection-work-profiles.md

 This feature applies to:

-- Android 5.X
-- Android 6.0 and later
+- Android 5.0 and later devices with Google Mobile Services

 A work profile includes the following features: